amzn-swdv-007-georges/week3-proofreader-team6/draft.md

-This morning I traveled to the Universal Press headquarters by train.
-I arrived a little early, bought a coffee near the station, and checked the day’s editorial schedule before walking into the building.
+**Universal Press Morning Briefing** The Universal Press team arrived early to prepare the morning edition.
+Editors reviewed headlines, checked the schedule, and coordinated the publication plan for the day.The production floor was calm at first, but the pace increased quickly once updates began to arrive from reporters across the city.